-Planning and Development Objectives Policies To protect the existing land rights, including mineral leases and other lease interests.
+Plannin g and Development Objectives Policies To protect the existing land rights, including mineral leases and other lease interests.
 1-a.
 No activity will be permitted that interferes with the existing land rights including mineral leases and other leases.
-To prevent permanent development until land is explicitly re-designated by City Council.
+2. To prevent permanent development until land is explicitly re-designated by City Council.
 2-a.
 No permanent development will occur without re-designation and explicit approval from City Council.
 2-b.
 Development in the Special Management Zone will not be considered unless there is a demonstrated need for land which cannot be accommodated in the other land use designations.
 To develop areas, when re-designated, in a phased approach and adjacent to existing built areas.
 3-a.
 Area development plans will be prepared for any land that is re-designated for development.

-Planning and Development Obj ctives Policie s Leapfrogging development of re- designated land will not be permitted in area.
-To maintain access for r activities. creational 4-a Trails and watercourses will continue to be used as transportation networks by all-terrain vehicles, snowmobiles and recreational skiers/hikers.
-5. To prevent degradation Management Zone. of Special 5-a a.
+Plannin g and Development Objectives Policies 3-b.
+Leapfrogging development of re- designated land will not be permitted in area.
+4. To maintain access for recreational activities.
+4-a.
+Trails and watercourses will continue to be used as transportation networks by all-terrain vehicles, snowmobiles and recreational skiers/hikers.
+5. To prevent degradation of Special Management Zone.
+5-a.
 Cutting of trees, permanently damaging vegetation, altering watercourses, or other permanent alterations to the natural features of the Special Management Zone will be prohibited unless explicitly approved by City Council.
-5-k Burning or cutting of live trees will only be permitted for City approved fire management purposes.
-To preserve the natural any environmentally ser culturally significant site sitive areas or The City shall ensure that any proposed development does not impact potential traditional/historical burial sites and other archaeological sites.
-6-k D. Prior to any re-designation of land, an environmental site assessment will be completed to ensure the development does not adversely impact the natural environment.
-To permit quarrying acti aggregate resources wh sources are exhausted.
+5-b.
+Burning or cutting of live trees will only be permitted for City approved fire management purposes.
+6. To preserve the natural landscape and any environmentally sensitive areas or culturally significant sites.
+6-a.
+The City shall ensure that any proposed development does not impact potential traditional/historical burial sites and other archaeological sites.
+6-b.
+Prior to any re-designation of land, an environmental site assessment will be completed to ensure the development does not adversely impact the natural environment.
+7. To permit quarrying activities for aggregate resources when existing sources are exhausted.
+7-a.
 The City may permit new quarrying activities in this area when existing resources are exhausted.
-7-1 Any new quarries will be required to meet all municipal, territorial, and federal environmental requirements.
+7-b.
+Any new quarries will be required to meet all municipal, territorial, and federal environmental requirements.